svanderburg/nix-xcodeenvtests/README.md

 * `certificatePassword` specifies the password of the P12 certificate.
 * `provisioningProfile` refers to the provision profile needed to sign the app
-* `signMethod` should refer to `ad-hoc` for signing the app with an ad-hoc certificate, `enterprise` for enterprise certificates and `store` for App store certificates.
+* `signMethod` should refer to `ad-hoc` for signing the app with an ad-hoc certificate, `enterprise` for enterprise certificates and `app-store` for App store certificates.
 * `generateIPA` specifies that we want to produce an IPA file (this is probably what you want)